 Your procedures are as important as the prevention measures, all the footbaths in the county aren’t going to help you if you local robin is sneaking into the run or rats and other vermin are roaming freely.

-So what are the symptoms of Avian influenza in birds.
+What are the symptoms of avian influenza in birds:

 The first point to notice with bird flu is that is likely a large percentage of your birds will be ill at the same time or within 24 hours of each other.